tracer99/steal/index.md

 # Welcome to StealJS

 StealJS is a collection of command line and JavaScript client utilities that make building, packaging, and sharing JavaScript applications easy.

-Behold StealJS's goodies:
+It provides:

+ - Dependency management for JS, CSS, LESS, CoffeeScript + more.
+ - Fast loading (minified, concatenated, progressive) builds
+ - Search-ability for your ajax apps
+ - Source cleaning / linting
+ - Boilerplate code generators
+ - Instrumentation for code coverage
+ - Pluginify

+## Get StealJS

+StealJS is comprised of 2 main parts - `steal.js` (dependency management) and `s.js` (everything else).

 ## Dependency Management `steal()`